NCAA men’s soccer tournament: Reigning champ Georgetown seeded eighth

 The Georgetown women’s team (11-0-1) is No. 13 out of the 16 seeded teams in the 48-school tournament, which also will be played in North Carolina.
 The Big East champions will clash with South Carolina (10-4-0) or Montana (9-1-0) on May 1 in Wilson.

-The College Cup semifinals and finals for men and women will take place at WakeMed Soccer Park in Cary, May 13-17.
+The College Cup semifinals and finals for men and women will take place at WakeMed Soccer Park in Cary from May 13 to 17.
 Typically, the final fours happen a week apart in different locations.